 PV Shelter generally publishes a newsletter three times a year (Spring, Summer, and Fall).
 It is one of our communication tools to inform the community about the activities of our agency.

-To view the Fall 2013 Newsletter click on the "Download" link to the right.
+To view the Spring 2014 Newsletter click on the "Download" link to the right.

 Spring / 2014

+DON'T MISS THIS ONE!!!
 Last year's Mother's Day Run was a great event, but this year's promises to be incredible!
+Join us on Sunday morning, May 11th at Ramsay Park in Watsonville!

 Here are a couple memories from last year's Run:Watch Mav'Riks ham it up.